Cradle of Filth: Napalm Records (2022–present)

 On 9 May 2022, the band announced that they had signed to Napalm Records.

-Vocalist Dani Filth mentioned in August 2022 that the band had been working on a collaboration with singer Ed Sheeran since the previous year.
+Vocalist Dani Filth mentioned in August 2022 that the band had been working on a collaboration with musician Ed Sheeran since the previous year.
 Filth explained that Sheeran had begun recording his vocals for the collaboration, but that Sheeran's touring schedule and the birth of his child caused delays.
-Sheeran's interest in a collaboration with Cradle of Filth stems from listening to Cradle, Slipknot and death metal during his childhood, and wanting to release his own heavy metal or extreme metal music.
+Sheeran's interest in a collaboration with Cradle of Filth stems from listening to metal bands like Cradle of Filth and Slipknot during his childhood.